itschasa/Discord-BuyBot/README.md

 Its recommended that you know how to code in Python before trying to use this bot.
 You will need to custom code your outputs to all of your products as I don't know what you want them to do.

+## Recommendation
+This bot was designed for an addon to [Donate Bot](https://donatebot.io/) which is a bot which allows you to purchase roles with PayPal.
+Feel free to do whatever you want with the bot though. (no skidding <3)

 ## Features
 - Fully commented with so you can understand how it works.
 - Custom Products and Custom Prices.